snmgian/foraneus/README.md

   end
   ```

-If an external value is not fed into a required field, an error with key 'KeyError' will be assigned.
+If an external value is not fed into a required field, an error with key `KeyError` will be assigned.

   ``` ruby
   form = MyForm.parse